LewisIsWorking/PathWarsWiki/Writerside/topics/Rarity-Lock-Status-Tracker.md

 ## ALL ALLOWED.

-All of the following are allowed to be used:
+All of the following are allowed to be used regardless of their rarity:
 1. Backgrounds.
 2. Classes.
 3. Races.